xbeat/Machine-Learning/README.md

 Gradient descent is a fundamental optimization algorithm in machine learning and deep learning.
 It's used to minimize a cost function by iteratively moving in the direction of steepest descent.
 This method is crucial for training various models, including neural networks.

+## Gradient Descent & Optimization Explorer in Python

+Introduction to Gradient Descent

+Gradient Descent is a fundamental optimization algorithm used in machine learning to minimize the cost function of a model.
+It iteratively adjusts parameters to find the minimum of a function.

 ## Common Feature Scaling Techniques in Python

 Introduction to Feature Scaling